GrimReaperG/exercises/viz.md

 Additional notes:

-  - The units for each category are not the same.
-You should find a way to either normalize all units, or prevent comparisons and aggregations that don't make sense.
+  - The units for each category are not always the same.
+You'll need to find a way to either normalize all units, or prevent comparisons that don't make sense.

 ### Extra credit